 - Simplified import procedure with simultaneous abolition of the previous exemption for goods up to a value of EUR 22

 Our series of articles on the topic explains the changes brought about by the new distance-selling regulations.

 Online seminar series from 11 May 2021

 The new regulations concerning the second stage of the VAT e-commerce package are extensive.
-For businesses affected (e.g. merchants, marketplaces), it is important to make the necessary changes now (e.g. system changes in online shop and ERP system, checking registration obligations).
-Our online seminar series “E-Commerce Package 2021 – What to know and which rules to follow”, starting on 11 May 2021, provides support.
+For businesses affected (e.g. merchants, marketplaces), it is essential to make the necessary changes now (e.g. system changes in the online shop and ERP system, checking registration obligations).
+Our online seminar series, “E-Commerce Package 2021 – What to know and which rules to follow, “provides support starting on 11 May 2021.
 Our experts explain the upcoming changes and highlight the new VAT obligations.